 - Texture via touch

-Many pumpkin activities are aimed at young children but this one is ideal for both middle and high school, too.
-By tracking the way a pumpkin behaves as it decomposes, kids can learn a variety of skills, from observation to recording data, and see how organic matter breaks down over time.
-This also makes an ideal post-Halloween fall project, since most families will be happy to part with their aging Jack-O-Lantern in the name of science.
+Many pumpkin activities are designed for young children, but this one is ideal for middle and high school, too.
+By tracking the way a pumpkin behaves as it decomposes, kids can learn a variety of skills.
+Through observation and recording data, they’ll see how organic matter breaks down over time.
+This also makes an ideal post-Halloween fall project, as many families will be happy to part with their aging Jack-O-Lanterns in the name of science.

-Choose a location for your pumpkin and watch and record the changes each week; the Gift of Curiosity blog has some great photos and examples of this experiment done at home.
-For younger grades, the book Pumpkin Jack is an illustrated book that chronicles the same type of experiment, as a young boy watches his carved pumpkin die and regrow into a fresh new plant.
+Choose a location for your pumpkin and watch and record the changes each week.
+The Gift of Curiosity blog has some great photos and examples of this experiment done at home.
+For younger grades, Pumpkin Jack is an illustrated book that chronicles the same type of experiment, as a young boy watches his carved pumpkin decompose and regrow into a fresh new plant.

 There is a STEM or STEAM activity for every season, and students will love the opportunity to engage in hands-on concept application.
 Head over to the STEAM/STEM category to find more great activities for students of any age!